knusbaum/glc/README.md

 	x = 10
 ```

-In this situation, x is a variable, and it is bound to 10.
+In this situation, `x` is a variable, and it is bound to `10`.
 We can contrast this with this next example:
 ```go
 	x := NewQueue()
 	x.add(something)
 ```

-In this example, x is bound to a queue, the exact value of which is not relevant to the example.
+In this example, `x` is bound to a queue, the exact value of which is not relevant to the example.
-When we call `add` on x, it does not change x`s binding. x's binding has not changed, even if the value it is bound to has been mutated.
+When we call `add` on `x`, it does not change `x`'s binding. `x` is still bound to the same queue. `x`'s binding has not changed, even if the value it is bound to has been mutated.

 ### Dynamic Variables and Mutation

 For dynamic variables, mutability is usually undesirable, meaning dynamic variables should usually be read-only.
-If a function `C` wants to change the state of a dynamic variable `X` for some function `D` which it calls, it should create a new instance of X and bind it to X, rather than modifying X itself.
+If a function `C` wants to change the state of a dynamic variable `X` for some function `D` which it calls, it should create a new value and bind it to `X`, rather than modifying `X` itself.

-The reason mutability is undesirable is that we want functions lower on the callstack to be able to communicate to functions that they call indirectly, higher on the callstack, but we don't want those higher functions to be able to communicate back down the callstack, which could affect the behavior of the lower functions.
+The reason mutability is undesirable is that we want functions lower on the callstack to be able to communicate to functions higher on the callstack, which they call indirectly, but we don't want those higher functions to be able to communicate back down the callstack, which could affect the behavior of the lower functions.

 A great imaginary use-case is directing output.
 If `os.Stdout` were a dynamic variable, we could have a function `A` which bound `os.Stdout` to some file, and then all of the functions which `A` called, or the functions those functions called, etc. would see `os.Stdout` bound to that file, but no other goroutines would see this, and once `A` returned, the binding would die.

-Other functions which may be indirectly called may re-bind `os.Stdout` themselves, but we would not want that to propagate up the callstack.
+Other functions which may be indirectly called by `A` may re-bind `os.Stdout` themselves, but we would not want that to propagate down the callstack.
 This is why immutability is important.

+If `os.Stdout` can be re-bound, but not mutated, then if `A` calls `B` and then calls `C`, any of `B`s modifications to `os.Stdout` cannot be seen by `C`, which is what we want.
+We want `A` to be able to tell `B` and `C` where to send their output, but not to let `B` or `C` interfere with each other.

-If a function wants to alter the value of a dynamic variable `X`, it should re-bind `X` rather than modifying `X`.
+So, if a function wants to alter the value of a dynamic variable `X`, it should re-bind `X` rather than modifying `X`.
+For the purposes of this library, this is not an issue, since `context.Context` variables are immutable, but in general the type of dynamic variables needs to be considered, and immutable types should be preferred.

 ## This Repo